dapinedo/R/README.md

 #### R Programmer

 #### Statistician with R
+- foundations of probability in R

+#### Urban Planning
+- visualizing geospatial data in R

 #### Time Series
 1. [manipulating time series data with xts and zoo in R](https://rpubs.com/odenipinedo/manipulating-time-series-data-with-xts-and-zoo-in-R)